GTD the Trello way revisited

 Trello allows flexibility around your ideas and how you execute them.
 There are unlimited ways to get your board designed and used.
 Take a look at their Inspiration page it is actually very inspiring .
 These implementations are amazingly helpful.

-Current GTD Trello Implementation does not go well with the flexibility of the app.
+Current GTD Trello implementations do not go well with the flexibility of the app.
 The implementation is as follows:

-Based on GTD execution per board https://joshuaearl.com/rocking-gtd-with-trello/structure.
-Which move cards around the board to achieve goals.
-It’s good but force us to move cards from the Board they belong to a GTD specific board from my perspective is less than optimal.
+Based on GTD execution per board https://joshuaearl.com/rocking-gtd-with-trello/structure, which moves cards around the board to achieve goals.
+It’s good but forces us to move cards from the Board they belong to, to a GTD specific board, which from my perspective is less than optimal.

-The other way https://gsferreira.com/archive/2014/09/how-to-implement-getting-things-done-with-trello/ rely on single board GTD List formatting which limits the flexibility that Trello offers
+The other way https://gsferreira.com/archive/2014/09/how-to-implement-getting-things-done-with-trello/ relies on single board GTD List formatting which limits the flexibility that Trello offers

 Getting GTD done using Trello

-Instead of creating boards or lists that represents the pillars of GTD I decided to go with Labels.
-You have all the flexibility of Trello untacked.
+Instead of creating boards or lists that represent the pillars of GTD I decided to go with Labels.
+You have all the flexibility of Trello intact.
 Each board should have the following Labels:

 Boards & Lists

-Feel free to use any board you want with any structure that fit what you are trying to achieve .
+Feel free to use any board you want with any structure that fits what you are trying to achieve .
 Pick any https://trello.com/inspiration or your own ideas of organizing your board.
-Just make sure that the labels defined on the board is like the above list.
+Just make sure that the labels defined on the board are like the above list.

 How to handle the inbox list required in GTD?

 All my new ideas and tasks are entered in an inbox list.
-Then when I Processing the inbox I Label cards that require action as NextAction and move them to the appropriate list within that board.
+Then when I process the inbox I label cards that require action as NextAction and move them to the appropriate list within that board.

 Next Actions: This Label indicates the task must be completed before our next processing period (Usually a week).

-Waiting: Cards that you will need to wait for other or time to pass before moving them to Next Action if needed.
+Waiting: Cards that you will need to wait for others or for time to pass before moving them to Next Action if needed.

-Projects: Cards that need more than one tasks to get it done.
+Projects: Cards that need more than one task to get it done.

-Maybe: Things that you may want to do someday but it’s not urgent.
+Maybe: Things that you may want to do someday, but are not urgent.

 Read/Review: Cards that involve reading or reviewing more than doing a task as expected within Trello analogy.